One of the most important settings blocks for the WordPress cache system.

 If there is enough hosting space, then the data can be stored in uncompressed form, which will slightly speed up the delivery of content if the request also came without compression.

+It’s the settings for fragmentation technology.
 The content is divided into parts, which are stored independently and allows to select the parts that are identical in content.
 This contributes to significant savings in cache storage space on the hosting, since many pages have the same parts, such as header, footer, comment block, etc.

 Enables this mode.